Lady with headphones working at laptop

 Every limited company needs a company director.
 It’s important to make sure the director meets any legal requirements and that the director’s appointment is registered with Companies House.

-If you’re a single director business, our HSBC Kinetic Current Account* could be right for you.
-Find out what benefits are on offer, and then apply in-app in minutes today.
-For more complex everyday transactional banking, our Small Business Banking Account and Business Banking Account products could provide the additional requirements you need.
+For everyday transactional banking, our Small Business Banking Account and Business Banking Account products could support your company’s needs.
 Visit our business accounts page to compare your options.

 4. Decide who will be your company shareholders